 - Compromises are made in the selection of store locations.
 The famous three qualities to consider in selecting real estate are true: location, location, and location.
 Finding good locations is like finding gold nuggets: you have to turn over a lot of rocks.
 And the success or failure of each franchisee will be largely tied to the quality of his or her location.

 - Too often compromises are made in lease terms.
 Issues such as rent, term, options, cost of living adjustments, non-compete provisions, go-dark provisions, signage and common charges all need to be carefully negotiated with terms that will produce profitable stores.
-While it is the franchisees who takes on the lease obligations, their defaults become your bigger problems in the form of franchisee lawsuits and tarnished public image.
+Although some franchise systems choose to control the franchisee’s real estate, more commonly it is the franchisees who takes on the lease obligations, so their defaults become your bigger problems in the form of franchisee lawsuits and tarnished public image.

 - Risk of cannibalization and over saturation.
 Stores that are placed too close together end up competing for the same customers.
 Following decades of building a wonderful reputation, a new management at Krispy Kreme Doughnuts over-expanded in California resulting in financial disaster for the company and bankruptcy to franchisees.